ehForwarderBot/ehForwarderBot/docs/ETM.md

 To send a message to a non-linked chat, you should "direct reply" to a message or a "chat head" that is sent from your recipient.
 Those messages should appear only in the bot conversation.

 In a non-linked chat, direct reply will not be delivered to the remote channel, everything else is supported as it does in a linked chat.

-!!! tip
-    When direct replying to voice messages, always reply to the message preceding to it, or the message with the name of sender.
-Do not reply to the message itself.

 #### Chat head
 If you want to send a message to a non-linked chat which has not yet sent you a message, you can ask ETM to generate a "chat head".
 Chat head works similarly to an incoming message, you can reply to it to send messages to your recipient.